zenmumbler/dtbb/README.md

 LDs before #15 did not have a structured submission system in place and are not supported.
-The importer supports, for the most part, importing events on the new ldjam.com site (LD 38 and newer).
-The main thing missing is platform detection, which yielded too many empties on the data from the new site.
+The importer supports, for the most part, importing events on the new ldjam.com site (#38 and newer).
+The main thing disabled is platform detection, which yielded too many empties/false positives on the data from the new site.

 Details